PoisotLab/ms_mangal_synthesis/manuscript.md

 recently there has been an explosion of interest in their dynamics across large temporal scales [@BaisGrav19; @TyliMorr17], and especially along environmental gradients [@PellAlbo17; @TrojOles16].
-As ecosystems and climates are changing rapidly, networks are at risk of unravelling and disassembly: for example by invasion of destabilizing exotic species them [@MagrHolz17; @StroLero14], or by a "rewiring" of interactions among existing species [@HuiRich19; @GuidBart19;
+As ecosystems and climates are changing rapidly, networks are at risk of undergoing rapid and catastrophic changes to their structure: for example by invasion leading to a destabilizing [@MagrHolz17; @StroLero14], or by a "rewiring" of interactions among existing species [@HuiRich19; @GuidBart19; @BartMcCa19].
-@BartMcCa19].
 Simulation studies suggest that knowing the structure of the extant network is not sufficient [@ThomGonz17], and that it needs to be supplemented by additional data on the species in the food web, climate, and climate projection.

 This renewed interest in ecological networks has prompted several methodological efforts.
 First, an expansion of the analytical tools to study spatial, temporal,